This article is intended for people who plan to develop their IT product, but don’t yet know what kind of specialists they need.

 The DevOps Engineer works on everything that makes development faster and more efficient.
 He automates development processes, works with cloud technologies, integrates various parts of the code, etc.

 DevOps engineers are required in almost all IT projects.
-They accompany the product life cycle from start to finish, help to combine all processes into a single system, reduce development time while increasing its efficiency and safety.
+They accompany the product life cycle from start to finish, help to combine all processes into a single system and reduce development time while increasing its efficiency and safety.

 What they use in their work: Version control instruments (GitHub, Bitbucket, GitLab), continuous integration services, application performance monitoring tools (Prometheus, Dynatrace, AppDynamics), server deployment, and monitoring tools (Splunk, Datadog).